matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 The value of the `type` property uses the Standardised Identifier Grammar from [MSC2758](https://github.com/matrix-org/matrix-doc/pull/2758).
 This allows clients to offer slightly customised user experience depending on the purpose of the room.
 Currently, no server-side behaviour is expected to depend on this property.
+A `type` property on the `m.room.create` event is used to ensure that a room cannot change between being a space-room and a non-space room.
+For more information, see the "Rejected Alternatives" section below.

 As with regular rooms, public spaces are expected to have an alias, for example `#foo:matrix.org`, which can be used to refer to the space.